justmoon/reduct/README.md

 > **Tip:** Keep in mind that using the shorthand breaks the basic injector pattern, so avoid it in libraries.

+> **Warning:** Using the shorthand syntax means that a change in the class name will break your code.
+I recommend only using shorthand when instantiating classes from the same module.

 ### Using reduct as a default injector

 When writing a library you can easily use reduct as a default injector: